crepererum/fluxcore/README.md

 Because it's fast and interactive.
 Did you ever tried to plot 100k data elements using these tools?

 ### Is float/f32 precise enough?
 When you scan through the source code you'll recognize that I use 32-bit floating points as internal format.
 I never reached a case where this resulted into problems.
-But the true reason for this is that 64bit data isn't supported by core OpenGl < 4.0.
+But the true reason for this is that 64bit data isn't supported by core OpenGl < 4.1.
 And the extension isn't implemented by Mesa yet.
-Feel free to recheck the status [here](http://cgit.freedesktop.org/mesa/mesa/tree/docs/GL3.txt) under GL 4.0 - `GL_ARB_gpu_shader_fp64`.
+Feel free to recheck the status [here](http://cgit.freedesktop.org/mesa/mesa/tree/docs/GL3.txt) under `GL 4.0 - GL_ARB_gpu_shader_fp64` and `GL 4.1 - GL_ARB_vertex_attrib_64bit`.
 I could convert all data arrays before uploading it to the GPU, but this makes the system inflexible for future expansions.

 ### Where is the documentation?
 Start the executable using `--help` to get the command line help and press H during the rendering to get the key mapping.
 There is no source code documentation now because I don't have enough resources, sorry.